preetpoly/test/Doc/PolyLogyx_Client_Configurations/readme.md

 The osquery.flags File
 --------------------------------
 The osquery.flags file includes all the parameters needed for osquery initialization and functioning.
 By default, this file is stored in the C:\programdata\osquery folder.

 Although this file contains all the flags supported by osquery, in this section, we will discuss only the key flags that are relevant for the PolyLogyx platform.

 Update the parameters to configure the deployment environment to meet your specific needs.
 Note that modifying these values may significantly alter the performance of the endpoint agent.
-These configured values are passed to the endpoint agent during the <link>Client Provisioning</link> through the osquery.flags file.
+These configured values are passed to the endpoint agent during the [client provisioning](https://github.com/preetpoly/test/tree/pooja/Doc/Provisioning_Polylogyx_Client#provisioning-the-polylogyx-client-for-endpoints) through the osquery.flags file.

 | Flag | Description                                                                                                                                                                                 |